benrudolph/bitbybit/source/_posts/2016-04-03-london-2012-highbar-ef.markdown

 This would make for a total start value of 13.5, which is abysmal for Olympians, but probably impossibly difficult for those never doing gymnastics.

+{% include posts/london_gymnastics/start_values.html %}

-### Kai
+### Kai - 16.366

 Let's look at Zou Kai, the 3rd place finisher.
 He has famously difficult routines, mainly for the way he combines tricks together to accumulate bonus.
-Here's his full set:
+Back in 2012, the code of points had much more lenient set of rules for connection bonus.
+In the graph below, you can so how Kai exploits that to get a very high start value.
+He gets a full point back in bonus (blue color).
+For 2016, the rules are much stricter and he would only get a fraction of the bonus he received for this set.

+{% include posts/london_gymnastics/kai.html %}

+ Here's his full set.
+Notice how his legs separate fairly often.
+He received a full 1.566 in deductions which is on the higher side for Olympic gymnasts.
+However, his outrageous start value enables him to easily beat out other gymnasts even with the deductions.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0lvhtEi7LKE" frameborder="0" allowfullscreen></iframe>

 Here is his most difficult sequence:

-<iframe src="//giphy.com/embed/LS2PWevAs9Wi4" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
+<p><iframe src="//giphy.com/embed/LS2PWevAs9Wi4" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>

 In this sequence, he does 4 tricks in combination: half tak, layout tkachev, rebalco to L grip, layout yaeger.
 That may sound like gibberish, but the important take away is that he does four tricks that are valued D, D (release move), E, D (release move) which is very difficult.
 Everytime he does a D trick to a D release move he gains 0.1 bonus.
 When he goes E trick to a release move, he gets 0.2 in bonus.
 In total that sequence gets him 0.4 + 0.4 + 0.5 + 0.4, for the values of the tricks, plus 0.3 in bonus to come to a total of 1.7!

+[talk about score]

-### Hambuchen
+### Hambuchen - 16.400

-Unphased, Hambuchen
+Hambuchen has to hit a killer set to beat Kai.
+Even though Kai was slightly sloppy, his very high start value puts pressure on Hambuchen to be near perfect to beat him.
+Hambuchen starts a full 0.4 lower than Kai -- a large amount when 1st and 2nd is often determined by fractions of a tenth.
+This is Hambuchen's best event and 3rd Olympics -- very uncharacteristic for a gymnast.
+Hambuchen ends up inching out Kai by less than half of a tenth.
+For reference, flexing a toe is one tenth, so this indeed a very small margin of victory.

+{% include posts/london_gymnastics/hambuchen.html %}

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kMkdCYUpjzc" frameborder="0" allowfullscreen></iframe>

+This sequence, while it has fewer skills than Kai, is more difficult:

+<p><iframe src="//giphy.com/embed/g8m7OjkVVTypO" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>

+Hambuchen crushes his set, and of course, there is no ? that rivals what that feels like:

+<p><iframe src="//giphy.com/embed/stVbWktdBKlWw" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>

+### Zonderland (the Flying Dutchman)- 16.533

+Zonderland is one of my personal favorite gymnasts.
+His nicknames are as incredible as his gymnastics: "The Flying Dutchman" "The Lion of Lemmer" "Epic Zonderland".
+At this point, there is no one else in the line up who will be able to challenge Hambuchen.

+{% include posts/london_gymnastics/zonderland.html %}

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pmdvIV-O8hY" frameborder="0" allowfullscreen></iframe>

+<p><iframe src="//giphy.com/embed/iaO62IBTBG2Q0" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>